 Konoka to Setsuna in the cinima town chapter of the Kyoto arc of Mahou Sensei Negima!.
 Setsuna had always carried Konoka bridal style while protecting her.
 Having just unlocked her hidden healing abilities to save Setsuna's life, Konoka held Setsuna in the same manner to fully illustrate the reversal of roles.

-- Mazinger Z: For all times Kouji shouted "You are always getting in the way!", "Stop hindering me!", "I could have won without your help!", etc. to Sayaka there were only so many times where Sayaka had been hurt or her Fem Bot disabled and he carried her back home in arms (one episode closed with a snapshot of Mazinger carrying Aphrodite in arms while they arrived to the Institute).
+Mazinger Z: For all times Kouji shouted "You are always getting in the way!", "Stop hindering me!", "I could have won without your help!", etc. to Sayaka there were only so many times where Sayaka had been hurt or her Fem Bot disabled and he carried her back home in arms (one episode closed with a snapshot of Mazinger carrying Aphrodite in arms while they arrived to the Institute).
 In one ocassion the roles also were reversed in one ocasion where Sayaka carried Kouji.

-- A twofer example in Puella Magi Madoka Magica.
+A twofer example in Puella Magi Madoka Magica.
 In the original timeline, as shown in episode 10, Madoka was a magical girl and Homura was the Muggle Best Friend who had to be saved by Madoka several times.
 Homura's wish when Madoka died was to go back in time and protect Madoka as Madoka had protected her.
 However, in the final episode, when Homura is about to turn into a witch out of grief at not being able to defeat Walpurgis Night, Madoka steps in and helps her, making the wish that would wipe herself and all witches from existence.

-- Sakura in Anime/Naruto during the Chunin Exams.
+Sakura in Naruto during the Chunin Exams.
 With Naruto and Sasuke out for the count, Sakura is left on her own to defend them.
 At first she is handily outclassed, but soon resolves to, for once, let the boys watch her from the background rather than lagging behind them all the time.

-Miss Marple Jessica Marbles is expected, along with her nurse.
+Murder by Death: Jessica Marbles is expected, along with her nurse.
 Enter a little old lady pushing an even littler older lady in a wheelchair - the one in the wheelchair is the nurse.

-- Slight variation: In Quest for Camelot, Garrett is blind and has a falcon companion who "is [his] eyes."
+Slight variation: In Quest for Camelot, Garrett is blind and has a falcon companion who "is [his] eyes."
 At the end of the movie, Garrett and his love interest Kayley must navigate an Absurdly Spacious Sewer which is very dark.
 Garrett helps Kayley through the tunnel, telling her, "Don't worry, I'll be your eyes."

-- The second Spider-Man film—by the climax, Spider-Man has spent the past two movies protecting New York City, and has just saved a train from being destroyed.
+The second Spider-Man film—by the climax, Spider-Man has spent the past two movies protecting New York City, and has just saved a train from being destroyed.
 The citizens on-board carry the injured Spider-Man to safety inside the train and attempt to protect him from Doc Ock.
 Doc Ock gets past them easily, but the scene is still heartwarming.

-- The first film had a similar scene on the bridge, when the stones and other assorted items thrown by New Yorkers in the general direction of the Goblin (at least one hits him on the head) allow our friendly neighbourhood Spiderman to recover momentum and save the day.
+The first film had a similar scene on the bridge, when the stones and other assorted items thrown by New Yorkers in the general direction of the Goblin (at least one hits him on the head) allow our friendly neighbourhood Spiderman to recover momentum and save the day.

-- The Amazing Spiderman has a construction worker ( who is the father of the boy Spidey saved earlier on the bridge) summon his fellow crane workers move their cranes in such a way that an injured Peter can get to the Lizard faster.
+The Amazing Spiderman has a construction worker ( who is the father of the boy Spidey saved earlier on the bridge) summon his fellow crane workers move their cranes in such a way that an injured Peter can get to the Lizard faster.
 It's kind of like the city saying "We're on your side."

-- In How to Train Your Dragon, Hiccup takes care of Toothless for a majority of the story, from bringing him food to helping him fly after losing part of his tail.
+In How to Train Your Dragon, Hiccup takes care of Toothless for a majority of the story, from bringing him food to helping him fly after losing part of his tail.
 By the end of the story, it's Toothless's turn to help Hiccup when Hiccup loses his left foot and hasn't adjusted to walking with an artificial foot yet.